JonasAlfredsson/docker-nginx-certbot/README.md

-# docker-letsencrypt-cron
+# docker-certbot-cron
 Create and automatically renew website SSL certificates using the letsencrypt free certificate authority, and its client *certbot*.
+Define the environment variables `DOMAINS` (space-separated list of fully-qualified domain names) and `EMAIL` (your letsencrypt registration email) to automatically run `certbot` to renew/fetch your SSL certificates in the background.
+Configure `nginx` to pass off the ACME validation challenge, and you'll have zero-downtime, 100% automatic SSL certificates for all your Docker containers!

 # ACME Validation challenge